Operation Earnest Voice

-Operation Earnest Voice (OEV) is a communications program by the United States Central Command (CENTCOM).
-Initially, the program was developed as a psychological weapon and later thought to have been directed at jihadists across Pakistan, Afghanistan and other countries in the Middle East.
+Operation Earnest Voice (OEV) is a psychological operation by the United States Central Command (CENTCOM) that uses sockpuppets to spread pro-American propaganda on targeted social networking services based outside of the United States.

 Details

-OEV was first used in Iraq.
-In 2011, the US government signed a $2.8 million contract with the Ntrepid web-security company to develop a specialized software, allowing agents of the government to post propaganda on "foreign-language websites".
-The aim of the initiative is to use sockpuppets to spread pro-American propaganda on social networking services based outside of the United States.
+OEV was first used in Iraq against forums used by al-Qaeda members and insurgents.
+It was thought to have been later directed at jihadists in Pakistan, Afghanistan as well as countries in the Middle East.
+In 2011, the US government signed a $2.8 million contract with the Ntrepid web-security company to develop specialized software, allowing agents of the US government to post propaganda on "foreign-language websites" with the use of sockpuppets.

 Main characteristics of the software, as stated in the software development request, are: